Hraběšín: Geography

 Hraběšín is located about 11 km south of Kutná Hora and 58 km southeast of Prague.
 It lies in the Upper Sázava Hills.
-It is situated between the streams Paběnický and Klejnárka, which form the western and eastern municipal border.
-A minor watercourse supplies two small ponds in the centre of the village.
+The highest point is at 390 m above sea level.
+The municipality is situated between the stream Paběnický potok and the Klejnárka River, which form the western and eastern municipal border.
+A nameles brook supplies two small fishponds in the centre of the village.

 History

 The village was founded in the 14th century and named after the nobleman Hrabiše of Paběnice.
 The first written mention of Hraběšín is from 1379.
 From 1658 to 1783, it was owned by the Sedlec Abbey.
-In 1819, it was acquired by the House of Schwarzenberg.
+In 1819, it was acquired by the Schwarzenberg family.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The main sight is the Hraběšice Castle.
+The main landmark is the Hraběšice Castle.
 The Baroque castle complex includes the castle, a chapel, and outbuildings, surrounded by a wall.
 The castle was built in the early 17th century, and completely rebuilt in the 1740s.
-The Chapel of Saint Florian and outbuildings were added in the firsth half of the 19th century.
+The Chapel of Saint Florian and outbuildings were added in the first half of the 19th century.
 In 1992, the castle was returned in restitution to Karel Schwarzenberg.